GenericMappingTools/gmt/doc/rst/source/GMT_Docs_classic.rst

-Generic Mapping Tools (GMT for short), which is a free [2]_ software package that can be used to manipulate columns of tabular data, time-series, and gridded data sets, and display these data in a variety of forms ranging from simple *x*--*y* plots to maps and color-coded, perspective, and shaded-relief illustrations.
+Generic Mapping Tools (GMT for short), which is a free [2]_ software package that can be used to manipulate columns of tabular data, time-series, and gridded data sets, and display these data in a variety of forms ranging from simple *x*–*y* plots to maps and color-coded, perspective, and shaded-relief illustrations.
 GMT uses the PostScript page description language [*Adobe Systems Inc.*, 1990].
 With PostScript, multiple plot files can easily be superimposed to